 Application Profile Testing

-Apart from the above physical level tests, the Bluetooth devices are to be validated for application functionality.
-Classic devices are to be verified if the profiles being implemented are in conformance with the specifications.
-For the BLE, services and characteristics implementation have to be validated.
-Some of the tests could be:
+Apart from the above physical level tests, Bluetooth devices are to be validated for application functionality through application profile testing.
+Classic devices are verified if the profiles being implemented are in conformance with the specifications.
+For BLE, services and characteristics implementation have to be validated.
+Application profile testing typically covers:

-For this application specific/use case-based tests, additional tools and applications are required.
-Since the edge device is mostly going to communicate with consumer devices such as smartphones, automotive clusters, infotainment systems, etc. it will be complex to test them against a wide range of smartphones and devices.
-So, a proper set of tools need to be identified and used for testing.
-These tools could be a Client Emulator for functional validation or Sniffer for non-invasive validation.
+For application profile testing, additional tools and applications are required.
+Since the edge device is mostly going to communicate with consumer devices such as smartphones, automotive clusters, infotainment systems etc., it will be complex to test against a wide range of smartphones and devices.
+A proper set of tools need to be identified for thorough application profile testing.
+These tools could be a Client Emulator for functional validation or a Sniffer for non-invasive validation.
+Bluetooth Low Energy (BLE) solutions for consumer devices require application profile testing to verify that all services and characteristics conform to the published profile specifications.
+BLE app development teams use application profile testing to validate characteristic read/write behavior and notification delivery before product release.

 Client Emulator

-Essentially PC based/Mobile Apps, these tools help to interact with and test the target Bluetooth devices.
-They are also very helpful for testing out new changes/updates during development.
-These types of apps allow testers to scan for nearby advertising Bluetooth Low Energy devices, connect to one of these devices, discover their services and characteristics, and read from/write to the characteristic values as well.
+Essentially PC-based or Mobile Apps, these tools help interact with and test the target Bluetooth devices.
+They are also very helpful for testing out new changes during BLE app development.
+These apps allow testers to scan for nearby advertising Bluetooth Low Energy devices, connect to them, discover services and characteristics, and read from/write to the characteristic values — enabling comprehensive application profile testing.

 Two well-known examples are:

-Nordic Semiconductor's nRF Connect is a robust tool for developing and testing Bluetooth Low Energy BLE devices.
-It allows reading available characteristics, writing to them, register for notifications etc. But being a non-customizable tool performing specific communication operations such as multi-sequence operations, file transfer etc. will be a challenge.
+Nordic Semiconductor's nRF Connect is a robust tool for application profile testing of Bluetooth Low Energy BLE devices.
+It allows reading available characteristics, writing to them, and registering for notifications.
+However, being a non-customizable tool, performing specific communication operations such as multi-sequence operations or file transfer will be a challenge.

 Bluetooth Sniffer

-A Bluetooth sniffer (or protocol analyzer) is one of the most useful tools.
-The difference between a Bluetooth sniffer and the Client emulator apps mentioned previously is that sniffers can spy on the communication between the central and peripheral devices.
-While a client emulator is usually used to act as a central device to read, write, and subscribe to notifications/indications of characteristic values of the peripheral device, the sniffer acts in the background (usually without requiring to modify any of system’s behavior).
+A Bluetooth sniffer (or protocol analyzer) is one of the most useful tools for application profile testing.
+The difference between a Bluetooth sniffer and Client Emulator apps is that sniffers can spy on the communication between central and peripheral devices non-invasively.
+While a client emulator is used to act as a central device for application profile testing, the sniffer acts in the background without modifying system behavior.

 In general, a BLE sniffer captures packets in two main scenarios: